drewloewe/Analyzing-Rhetoric/README.md

 # Analyzing-Rhetoric
-This is an undergraduate textbook for analyzing rhetoric used at St. Edward's University.
+This is an undergraduate "textbook" for analyzing rhetoric used at St. Edward's University.
 It can be adapted under the 🔗 [CC-BY-NC-4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).

 **Suggested citation**: Loewe, Drew M. "Analyzing-Rhetoric."
 GitHub.
 Accessed (day) (month) (year).
 CC BY-NC-4.0.